 The world of economics is a complicated and messy place.
 Yet modern economic analysis rests on an attempt to represent the world by means of simple mathematical models.
 To what extent is this possible?
 How can such a program cope with the fact that economic outcomes are often driven by factors that are notoriously difficult to quantify?
 Can such mathematical modeling lead us to theories that work?
+In these lectures, John Sutton explores what he calls the "standard paradigm" that lies at the heart of economic model building, whose roots go back a century to the work of Alfred Marshall.

 The jargon of economics and finance contains numerous colorful terms for market-asset prices at odds with any reasonable economic explanation.
 Examples include "bubble," "tulipmania," "chain letter," "Ponzi scheme," "panic," "crash," "herding," and "irrational exuberance."
 Although such a term suggests that an event is inexplicably crowd-driven, what it really means, claims Peter Garber, is that we have grasped a near-empty explanation rather than expend the effort to understand the event.